ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 Many of the Tier 1 courses are also EM courses required for AST programs.

 Courses must be selected from the currently approved courses.
 Non approved courses that have been already completed may be considered case by case.
-Email training@acrrm.org.au.
+Email [training@acrrm.org.au](emailto:training@acrrm.org.au).
 Details of the course program and instructors must be provided.

-#### *ACRRM Online Courses*

-All registrars are required to complete at least four approved ACRRM Online Courses as part of their education requirement; these are marked in the online library as ‘FACRRM recommended” courses.

-Participation in Tele-Derm National, 150 Shades of Radiology online and ruralEM forum can count towards education requirements.

-To be considered as equivalent to one course, for:

-* Tele-Derm National: registrars are required to, either:

-  * submit five of their own cases for review and discussion, or
-  * complete 10 case studies with multiple-choice questions successfully completed
-* 150 Shades of Radiology online, registrars are required to:

-  * complete 10 case studies with multiple-choice questions successfully completed
+### Other program activities

+#### Foundation program

+A range of foundation online courses are available to all registrars, these include:

+* Introduction to Primary Care\
+* RG Foundation skills Aboriginal and Torres Strait Islander Health
+* RG Foundation skills Self-care and Well Being
+* RG Foundation skills Digital Health
+* RG Foundation skills Population Health
+* RG Foundation skills Rural and Remote Context
-* ruralEM forum, registrars are required to
+* Introduction to Cultural Awareness

-  * complete 10 case studies with multiple-choice questions successfully completed

-The College's Online Courses can be accessed through the [ACRRM website](https://www.acrrm.org.au/courses/discover-our-courses/online).

-The library contains interactive courses that are mapped to the curriculum including case studies, in-depth content and discussion boards covering a diverse and expanding range of topics, such as:

-* dermatology (Tele-Derm)
-* palliative care
-* ruralEM forum
+#### ruralEM forum

-* skin surgery (a user's guide to skin surgery); and
-* radiology (basics of radiology series)
+The ruralEM forum is aims to support members working in Emergency Departments and registrars undertaking AST in Emergency Medicine.
+A new course is presented each month, most of the AST curriculum over the course of the year.
+Summaries of the important learning points are available.

+#### Online courses

+The College online learning courses are complementary activities for registrars at all stages of training.
+There are over 100 online courses listed on the ACRRM website, the courses list can be filtered by curriculum domain and/or learning area.
+Online courses are selected by the registrars and recommended by Medical Educators as part of their individual learning plans.

 #### *Other courses*